 Although he’s younger than the other helmsmen in the global championship, Sehested brings a wealth of experience competing in some of the world’s biggest sailing events, including two The Ocean Race campaigns.

 Sehested has skippered the entry for Ewii Racing – of which he is a founder – in the World Match Racing Tour since 2010, accumulating more than 30 podium finishes.
 Additionally, he won the Maxi Yacht Rolex Cup in 2018 and 2019 with Team LYRA, while taking the title at the Rolex Fastnet in 2019 as a member of the Ocean Challenge Club.

-He currently holds the 24-hour distance record, covering 604 nautical miles, and will have an eye on the SailGP speed record, to add to his accolades.
+He currently holds the 24-hour distance record, covering 604 nautical miles, and has an eye on the SailGP speed record, to add to his accolades.

-When he’s not racing, Sehested is driving tractors on his farm in Denmark.
+When he’s not racing, Sehested enojys driving tractors on his farm in Denmark.